af83/ucengine-docs/widgets/widget_chat.md

 ## Events
 ### chat.message.new

-Sent by an user.
+Sent by a user.
 It allow to post a new message on a chatroom.

 Metadata       | Description
 ---------------|---------------------------------------------------------------